FTChinese/ThirdPartyAd/README.md

 When we called DoubleClick China they wouldn't admit this.
 But we have very solid proof.

 ## Measuring DoubleClick's Success Rate
-We use another Google technology to measure DoubleClick's success rate.
+We use Google Analytics to measure DoubleClick's success rate.
 Here are the steps:

 ### Load Start
 Before the DoubleClick code, we send a request to Google Analytics.
 This gets 26,508 in one day.